tobixdev/rdf-fusion/README.md

-# GraphFusion
+# RdfFusion

-GraphFusion is a graph database implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.
+RdfFusion is a graph database implementing the [SPARQL](https://www.w3.org/TR/sparql11-overview/) standard.

-The query engine of GraphFusion is based on the [Apache Arrow](https://arrow.apache.org/) columnar format and [Apache DataFusion](https://datafusion.apache.org/), an extensible query engine based on Arrow.
+The query engine of RdfFusion is based on the [Apache Arrow](https://arrow.apache.org/) columnar format and [Apache DataFusion](https://datafusion.apache.org/), an extensible query engine based on Arrow.

 ## Getting Started